Logo

 What Helps (Concrete Fixes)

-Same cognitive demand; different access points.
+Same cognitive demand; multiple access points.
 This is the heart of accessible assessment strategies.

-This communicates the wrong message: The real task wasn’t for you.
+This sends a very wrong message: The real task wasn’t for you.

 • the same concept,